-Some monster cards have special powers that affect combat - a bonus against a particular Class, for instance.
+Some monster cards have special powers that affect combat - a bonus against a particular Race or Class, for instance.
 Be sure to check these!

-You and the other players may play one-shot Treasures or use Class abilities to help or harm you in your combat.
-Some Door cards may also be played into a combat, such as Monster Enhancers (see below).
+You and the other players may play one-shot Treasures or use Class or Race abilities to help or harm you in your combat.
+Some other cards may also be played into a combat, such as Monster Enhancers (see below).